bodhi-project/spirit-and-nature/content/adventure-for-a-better-world.md

 date: 2018-01-10
 abstract: TLC Open House event.
 variant: none
+featured: true
 tags:
   - say hi
 ---

 # Adventure for a Better World

 [One United Roar](https://www.oneunitedroar.org/) is an international talent challenge for youth.
-12 children from Auroville participated in August 2016, you can read about it [here](/reconnecting-with-spirit-through-nature#one-united-roar).
+12 children from Auroville participated in August 2016, you can read more about Auroville's connection to it [here](/reconnecting-with-spirit-through-nature#one-united-roar).
 Asia and Yam were two of the international winners and in March 2017 they had the opportunity to visit the White Lions in South Africa for one week.

 ![Img](/content-assets/adventure-for-a-better-world/banner_1440X900.jpg)